 Kah-Nee-Ta offers 20 guest TeePee’s to allow guests to experience a taste of Native American Culture.
 Each TeePee is equipped with an open fire-pit.
 Guests are recommended to bring fire-making materials (wood, newspaper, fire-starter).
-Sleeping bags, air mattresses, propane heaters, flashlights, General camping gear/supplies is recommended.
-Each TeePee is located with-in walking distance to the Shower House/Laundry Facility.
+Sleeping bags, air mattresses, propane heaters, flashlights, General camping gear/supplies are recommended.
+Each TeePee is located within walking distance to the Shower House/Laundry Facility.
 Up to 10 people can sleep in a TeePee.
 Pool admission is included with TeePee Rental.
 Base Price is for the first 3 people.
 Additional persons, age 11 & older are an additional fee per person, per night.
 Teepees can be reserved by calling the Kah-Nee-Ta reservations department at 1-800-554-4786.

 Teepee prices: About $75/night.
 Ages 11 and under free